gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 $ pip install keras tensorflow numpy mnist
 ```

-> Note: We need to install `tensorflow` because we're going to run Keras on a [TensorFlow](https://www.tensorflow.org/) backend (i.e. TensorFlow will power Keras).
+> Note: We need to install `tensorflow` because we're going to run Keras on a [TensorFlow](https://www.tensorflow.org/) backend (i.e., TensorFlow will power Keras).

 You should now be able to import these packages and poke around the MNIST dataset: